Last updated: 24 August

 Usdaw has been working with employers since the start of the outbreak and has devised the following list of common measures that should be in place across the workplace.

-- Clear provisions for workers to keep at least 2 metres apart at all times, in line with Government guidance.
-This means that, for non-essential business, two-man delivery operations must cease with immediate effect.
+- Clear provisions for workers to maintain adequate social distancing at all times, in line with Government guidance.

 - Additional sinks, provision of hand sanitiser for individuals and provision of cleaning equipment for all work stations.